Central Luzon State University

-Central Luzon State University (CLSU; Pamantasang Pampamahalaan ng Gitnang Luzon; Universidad Estatal ti Tengnga a Luzon) is a state university on a 658-hectare campus in Muñoz, Nueva Ecija, Philippines.
+Central Luzon State University (CLSU; Pamantasang Pampamahalaan ng Gitnang Luzon; Universidad Estatal ti Tengnga a Luzon) is a public research university on a 658-hectare campus in Muñoz, Nueva Ecija, Philippines.
 It is the lead agency of the Muñoz Science Community and the seat of the Regional Research and Development Center in Central Luzon.
 To date, CLSU is one of the premiere institutions for agriculture in the Philippines and in Southeast Asia known for its research in aquaculture, ruminants, crops, orchard, and water management.

 CLSU is the first comprehensive state university to undergo institutional accreditation.
 It is a declared Cultural Property of the Philippines with the code of PH-03-0027 due to its high historical, cultural, academical, and agricultural importance to the nation.